Plant-eating stink bugs damage plants by sucking their sap. In some cases, they can cause significant damage to your crops.

 14. Row Covers

-Use floating row covers to prevent these and other bad bugs from gaining access to your crops.
+Use floating row covers to prevent stink bugs and other insect pests from accessing your crops.

 15. Essential Oils

-Some essential oils work well to repel stink bugs naturally.
-Scents that will keep them away include mint, clove, eucalyptus, lemongrass, and lemon.
+Some essential oils may help repel stink bugs naturally, although results can vary.
+Scents that may keep these insects away include rosemary, clove, eucalyptus, lemongrass, and thyme oil.

-Mix 20 drops of the oil of your choice in two cups of warm water.
-Shake well and use it to spray the bugs you see and areas where they frequent.
+To make a homemade stink bug spray with essential oils, mix 15 to 20 drops of your chosen oil with 2 cups of warm water.
+Shake well, then spray the stink bugs you see and the areas where they frequently gather.

-Make a simple stink bug trap solution with a cup of vinegar, half a cup of dish soap, and two cups of hot water.
+You can also make a simple vinegar spray for stink bugs.
+All you need is a cup of vinegar, half a cup of dish soap, and two cups of hot water.

 17. Azera